Beacon Hospital Hotline

 Stage IV – Cancer has spread to another organ (also known as metastatic cancer)

-Chemotherapy is given along with radiotherapy (Chemoradiation) for late stages of cancer (advanced stage II – IV).
+- Chemotherapy is given along with radiotherapy for late stages of cancer (advanced stage II-IV).
 Together they give a better treatment response.

-Radiation therapy can be external beam therapy (administered from an outside source of radiation) and brachytherapy (insertion of radioactive sources near the tumour for a fixed period of time).
-They are often administered together.
+- Radiotherapy with external beam therapy (administered from an outside source of radiation) and brachytherapy (insertion of radioactive sources near the tumour for a fixed period of time).